 They pop very smoothly and evenly and leave you with fewer corn shells.
 If you are looking for longevity and shelf life, we suggest that you try these popcorns.
 The jars are well sealed and help ensure that kernels keep their moisture and pop at the same time with other seeds.

 Some customers have complained about the chewy texture of some batches.
 To be fair, all yellow kernels tend to be chewier than the white kernels.
 The packaging, however useful and beneficial for the homeowners, might be too bulky for commercial users.
-But if you are looking for the lowest price and most cost-effective popcorns, then Jolly Time Select Popcorns are your brand.
+But if you are looking for the affordable price and most cost-effective popcorns, then Jolly Time Select Popcorns are your brand.